RalfiSlask/Document-Managment-API/Readme.md

 - **Delete document**: User can soft delete documents.
 - **WYSIWYG Editor**: Write or upload content with a document editor.
 Several options available.

+## Security

+- Password checker for client
+- JWT tokens as http cookies
+- Auth checks on server
+- Decryption of passwords
+- uuids
+- Sanitaztion of innerHTML

 ## Information

 - This project is only an excersice so information will be public instead of being in env.
 The info provided is also in server and client example.env files.